Algorithm

 Quality Over Virality

 The algorithm now places greater emphasis on consistent, high-quality content rather than one-off viral videos.
 Channels that maintain steady engagement and produce valuable content regularly are rewarded with better distribution.
-This change benefits creators who focus on building genuine audiences rather than chasing trends.

-Enhanced Personalization
+Enhanced Personalisation

 Creator Authority Signals

-Focus on building authority in your niche rather than trying to appeal to everyone.
+Key insight: Focus on building authority in your niche rather than trying to appeal to everyone.
 The algorithm rewards depth and consistency over broad, shallow content.

-Optimization Strategies That Work in 2025
+Optimisation Strategies That Work in 2025

 1. Master Your First 15 Seconds

-2. Optimize for Session Duration
+2. Optimise for Session Duration

 3. Build Consistent Upload Schedules